llissssss/dotfiles/README.md

-Fork and customised from https://github.com/mathiasbynens/dotfiles.git
+Forked and customised from https://github.com/mathiasbynens/dotfiles.git